CS5520FeinbergFall2023/group-project-group-5/USEME.md

 # **CS5010_Assignment_Image-Manipulation-and-Enhancement-Usage**

+The example images displayed in res/ are all photographs taken by Jiaming Xu, who authorized the use of the images as examples in the assignment.

+Common conditions:
+- load command should be executed before all image operation commands (such as blur, sepia, brighten...).

 ## **Usage-Assignment-4**

 After running the program, the user can either input image operation commands directly on the console like